 - Liquid Hold up requirement during a major liquid or two-phase release.

-- Sufficient distance shall be available between inlet & HHHLL.
+- A sufficient distance shall be available between the inlet & HHHLL.
 It is possible to have manually initiated depressurization even after HHHLLL.
 Any possible liquid shall be accommodated above HHHLL.

 - Knockout drum sizing is basically a trial-and-error process.

 - Distance between HLL and HHHLL shall be designed to accommodate the maximum liquid release scenario.

 - Determination of the drum size for liquid entrainment separation is The first step.

 - HHHLL is usually taken as the distance from the maximum liquid level.

 - The vertical velocity of the Vapour and gas should be low enough to prevent large slugs of liquid from entering the flare.

 - The thermal radiation fluxes and smoking potential are increased by the presence of small liquid droplets.

 - When the gas velocity is sufficiently low to permit the liquid dropout to fall.